 You can enter candidates in the June and November exam series.
+If your school is in India, you can enter candidates in the March 2018 and 2019 exam series.
 You can view the timetable for your administrative zone at www.cie.org.uk/timetables